Proud Contributors to the Beerburrum to Nambour (B2N) Railway Upgrade Project

 About the project and Stakeholders

-As part of the Beerburrum to Nambour (B2N) Rail Upgrade Project, Department of Transport and Main Roads are undertaking upgrades of the rail line between Beerburrum and Nambour.
 The scope of the B2N project includes rail duplication between Beerburrum and Landsborough, road upgrades, railway realignment works and other infrastructure improvements.

 Our contribution